Paris to Purple City

-Paris to Purple City is an album by Purple City, released in 2005 through Babygrande Records.
+Paris to Purple City is the debut studio album by Harlem hip hop group by Purple City, released in 2005 through Shiest Bubz's Purple City Entertainment, Bon Vie Entertainment, and Babygrande Records.
 The album was a collaboration between Purple City members Agallah and Un Kasa and French hip hop artists.

 Critical reception

 AllMusic wrote that "it's interesting to see an international collaboration from the hustla's point of view."
 HipHopDX called Paris to Purple City "a stylistically fresh album that is actually way more French than American, although you’d almost never realize it."